 I’ll say this:

-We can probably agree that much of what makes up a person passes us by unseen.
-Yet somehow we do come to know the people in our lives.
-Mountain peaks loom over the horizon; icebergs bob above the water line; eyes peer through parted leaves in a dense wood.
+We can probably agree that much of what makes up a person passes by us unseen.
+And yet, somehow, we do come to know the people in our lives, those we care about — and a few we don’t.
+Mountain peaks loom.
+Icebergs bob above the waterline.
+Eyes peer through parted leaves in a dense wood.

-A child can tell when there is more to a person than is obvious.
-I concluded when young that if I knew what I’d do, then maybe I’d stand a chance of knowing what they’d do, those others.
+A child can tell when there’s more to a person than is obvious.
+I concluded when young that if I knew what I’d do, then maybe I would stand a chance of knowing what they’d do — those others.
 Of course, this gave rise to convolutions.
-What would I do “if this” and then “if that”?
+What would I do “if this” and “if that”?
 What if I wasn’t who I thought I was?

-Growing up on the coast of South Carolina, we roamed barefoot on the hot slick sand, a gutty troupe: me, my sister, and our friends.
-By the tracks and an abandoned depot, in a tree fort hanging over the marsh, we explored an inner terrain as much as an outer one.
-Both realms thrilled me with perils.
-Daydreams and adventures consumed my waking hours, and sleep came with more horrors than I care to remember.
-Poor Dad spent many nights with his flashlight checking the bushes outside the window.
+Growing up on the coast of South Carolina, I was a thoughtful and vocal child fascinated by the prospect of danger and death.
+We roamed barefoot on the hot slick sand and bogged in the marsh: my younger sister and I and our group of neighborhood friends.
+By the railroad tracks and an abandoned train depot, in a tree fort suspended over the saltwater, crawling through underbrush — you could say we explored an inner world as much as an outer one.
+Both thrilled me with their traps, which I carefully marked, and for this reason, much to my parents’ and teachers’ dismay, daydreams of adventure consumed my waking hours, and sleep came with more horrors than I care to remember.
+I wouldn’t sleep in my own room when I was little and instead joined my younger sister in hers on one of her twin beds.
+Still, poor Dad spent many a night with his flashlight checking the bushes outside her windows.

 When I was ten, I learned to sail a Sunfish.
-The few times I was allowed to sail was with a girl my age named Sani, and we always spoiled the fun bickering over who got the sail and who got the rudder, and once we settled that, we wrangled over how we intended to operate them.
-We had to agree, you see, or we’d tip.
+I was allowed to sail just a few times before our boat was stolen.
+I sailed with my friend Sani.
+We always spoiled the fun bickering over who got to man the sail and who was going to be stuck with the boring rudder.
+And as soon as we’d settle that, we’d wrangle over how to operate them.
+You had to agree, you see, or you’d tip the boat.

-We stayed in our little sailboat, not racing, and waited an hour for rescue.
-The island was small, the size of a back yard.
-Green marsh grass jutting from the shallows had trapped thousands of dried reeds that rustled in the salty waves sucking at our hull.
-Seagulls cawed in a sky so blue it hurt, while Sani, arms folded, sulked at the stern–that is, after a few choice words.
+We waited in our cramped little sailboat in our stuffy lifejackets, not racing, for over an hour.
+Because of the high winds, others had to be rescued, too, and it was obvious to the adult rescuers that we were safely stranded.
+The island was small, the size of a small back yard or a big garage.
+Marsh grass jutted in green clumps from the sloshing shallows and trapped thousands of dried reeds that rustled in the waves as they sucked at our few inches of hull.
+Seagulls cawed in a sky so blue it hurt.
+All the while, Sani, arms folded, sulked at the stern.
+Well, after a few choice words.

-But I’d accomplished something.
-I’d made it to the island and saw what I wanted to see.
+But I accomplished a thing that day.
+I’d made it to the island, and saw what I wanted to see.